Momentum anisotropy in nuclear collisions from quantum mechanics

 {\em Introduction.} One of the most spectacular observations in high-energy nuclear collisions is the so-called elliptic flow~\cite{v2exp}.
 This ``left-right'' versus ``up-down'' momentum asymmetry of particle production in the plane transverse to the colliding beams, commonly characterized by a Fourier coefficient $v_2 = \langle \cos 2\phi \rangle$, is understood as the collective dynamical response of hot and dense plasma of quarks and gluon created in a {\em spatially} asymmetric overlap region of target and projectile in the collision.
 In the hydrodynamic picture~\cite{hydro}, elliptic flow is generated by spatially asymmetric pressure gradients in the system, resulting in nonzero final momentum anisotropy ($v_2$) even if the initial momentum distribution is isotropic azimuthally.

 Recently, a similar anisotropy has been seen in proton-nucleus~\cite{pA_v2} and even high-multiplicity proton-proton collisions~\cite{pp_v2} at the Large Hadron Collider.
 Hydrodynamic calculations~\cite{pp_pA_hydro} of these collisions appear to qualitatively and semi-quantitatively reproduce the observations.
-It is astonishing, however, that a macroscopic theory like hydrodynamics applies so well at such short length and time scales of ${\cal O}(1 fm)$.
+It is astonishing, however, that a macroscopic theory like hydrodynamics applies so well at such short length and time scales of ${\cal O}(1 {\rm\ fm})$.
 One might expect quantum mechanics to also play a role.
 The intrinsic quantum connection between momentum and coordinate spaces through the Heisenberg uncertainty relation implies that spatially anisotropic systems are in general anisotropic in momentum as well.
 It has been stressed in atomic Bose-Einstein condensation studies, for instance, that this is responsible for causing momentum distributions to have the opposite anisotropy compared to the trapping potential anisotropy (see, e.g., Ref.~\cite{Anderson}).

 The following estimates this intrinsic momentum asymmetry for thermally equilibrated particles trapped in an anisotropic potential.
 We simplify the analysis by assuming nonrelativistic motion in either an exactly solvable harmonic oscillator or else a square well potential.
+In addition, we solve the case of ultrarelativistic (massless particle) motion, numerically, in a harmonic oscillator potential.
 The results are inevitably qualitative but still provide insight into the possible origin and magnitude of momentum anisotropy in hadron and nuclear collisions.

 {\em Momentum anisotropy from quantum mechanics.} Consider a thermally equilibrated system of independent particles in an anisotropic potential described by a Hamiltonian $H = \sum\limits_{n=1}^{N} {H_1}(\vp_n,\vr_n)$, with separable $H_1(\vp,\vr) = K(\vp) + V(\vr)$ for simplicity.
 Assume that the system begins in thermal equilibrium with particles confined in two dimensions due to the potential, with the $z$ direction ignored~\cite{note_z}.
-The trap is then suddenly removed ($V \to 0$), without affecting the wave function of the system.
+The trap is then suddenly removed ($V \to 0$).

 Classically, the momentum distribution~\cite{note_unit}, $ \frac{dN}{d\vp}= N \frac{\int d\vr\, e^{-H_1(\vp,\vr) / T}} {\int d\vr\, d\vp\, e^{-H_1(\vp,\vr) / T} } = N \frac{ e^{-K(\vp) / T}} {\int d\vp\, e^{-K(\vp) / T} }\,, $ is independent of the potential $V$, and so it is isotropic at all temperatures as long as $K$ is isotropic.
 Quantum mechanically, however, the same system exhibits momentum anisotropy in general {\em even if the kinetic energy $K$ is isotropic}.
 This is apparent in the $T \to 0$ single-particle limit ($N=1$) where the uncertainty relation implies that $\Delta p_x \sim 1/\Delta x$, $\Delta p_y \sim 1/\Delta y$ for the ground state.